ThatBlokeCalledJay/auto-app-version/README.md

 ---

 4. Setup some variables.
-  A variable to hold the the latest version number.
-This variable will be automatically updated.
+  A variable to hold the the latest version number (Initiate with 1.0.0 or whatever your current version number is).
+This variable will be automatically updated by AutoAppVersion.
   A variable for your DevOps Personal Access Token.
+Why do I need a PAT?
+AutoAppVersion has to update your VersionVariable via the DevOps api.
+Your PAT is required for authentication.

 ---